The ‘All-on-4®’ Procedure

 Step 1: Your Initial FREE Consultation/s

-The first step on your journey to oral rehabilitation involves a visit with your highly specialized team here at MALO Advanced Oral Rehabilitation.
+The first step on your journey to oral rehabilitation involves a visit with your highly specialized team here at MALO SMILES Advanced Implant Dentistry.
 If this is your first time here, your screening, which includes an oral evaluation and a 3D CT Scan, as well as a discussion of potential treatment alternatives, will be completely FREE of charge

 .
 During this appointment or appointments (in some cases you may need more than one), we will perform a clinical examination of your mouth and typically take a 3D Cone Beam CT scan to assess your jawbone health and extent of any bone loss, as well as to identify vital anatomic structures that need to be avoided during surgery.